beltranbetania/PostsJson/README.md

 * Allows save posts as favorite
 * Show a list of all favorite posts
 * Allows delete all post from the list, or just one with swipe gesture on item
+* Implement unit testing for a use case

 ### Requirements
 * Android Studio 2 v3.0.1 or higher